 Guide

-Time blocking turns a vague to-do list into a realistic plan by giving every important task a place in your week.
-Here is a simple, repeatable six-step method — and how to run it without handing your data to the cloud.
+Time blocking turns a vague to-do list into a realistic plan by giving every important task a dedicated place in your week.
+Learn how to prioritize tasks, schedule focus time, and avoid overplanning.

 Set aside 20–30 minutes, ideally on a Sunday or Monday morning, and work through these steps in order.